chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 \end{equation}
 $$

 Let us call this coordinate transformation matrix $M$.
 It is fairly easy to check that this is an orthogonal matrix, meaning that $M^{-1} = M^T$ (just compute $M^T M$, which is equal to $\mathbb{I}$ for orthogonal matrices $M$).
 And in that case the inverse transformation, from BL to Cartesian coordinates, is given by $M^T$.
 Now, of course this is the coordinate transformation between the Cartesian and BL *basis vectors*.
-And we want the transformation between \textit{vector components}.
+And we want the transformation between \mathrmit{vector components}.
 But it turns out the coordinate transformation for the vector components is the same as for the basis vectors, as is shown by Lutz Lehmann [here](https://math.stackexchange.com/questions/3493647/do-coordinate-components-transform-in-the-same-or-opposite-way-as-their-bases).

 ## General relativistic raymarching